 If you’re the owner of a Great Dane or another giant breed dog, you may be wondering if neutering will get them to chill out.
 Does neutering calm a dog down?
 W

-You’ll be surprised to learn that there are many other factors at play.
+You’ll be surprised to learn that there are many other factors at play, and when it comes to neutering your Great Dane there is a lot to consider.
 We will dive into this today and give you some well-researched and much-needed advice!